Aircraft Painter Sample Job Descriptions

 • Strong hand-eye coordination and proficiency in using tools

-• Sufficient physical strength and dexterity to climb on aircrafts and manipulate painting equipment
+• Sufficient physical strength and dexterity to climb on aircraft and manipulate painting equipment

 • Knowledge of the use, handling, and disposal of hazardous materials